MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 #### Authorization error

-After you provision the compute resource while creating a deployment, Azure pulls the user container image from the workspace container registry and mounts the user model and code artifacts into the user container from the workspace storage account.
+After you provision the compute resource when you create a deployment, Azure pulls the user container image from the workspace container registry and mounts the user model and code artifacts into the user container from the workspace storage account.
 Azure uses [managed identities](/azure/active-directory/managed-identities-azure-resources/overview) to access the storage account and the container registry.

 If you create the associated endpoint with user-assigned identity, the user's managed identity must have **Storage blob data reader** permission on the workspace storage account and **AcrPull** permission on the workspace container registry.
 Make sure your user-assigned identity has the right permissions.